uabrc/uabrc.github.io/docs/workflow_solutions/git.md

     Branches are always created from the HEAD.
 <!-- markdownlint-enable MD046 -->

+#### Merging branches

 To merge branch `A` into branch `B`, first select branch `B` using `git checkout B`, then merge `A` into `B` using `git merge A`.

+Some merges may cause conflicts.
+Conflict resolution is part art, part science, and beyond the scope of this document.
+Several strategies exist to minimize conflict frequency and scope.
+The general gist requires making smaller but more frequent commits of complete units.

-More information is available at the [official git webbook](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).
+More information on merging is available at the [official git webbook](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).

 ### How do I reset changes?